SkyHighModifications/FiveM-HoloTextDisplay/README.md

 # BM-Text

-BM-Text is a resource for FiveM by Berkshire Modifications that provides a simple text script that can be place anywhere on your server and can be added in multiple places.
+BM-Text is a resource for FiveM by Berkshire Modifications that provides a simple text script that can be placed anywhere on your server and can be added in multiple places.

 # Installation & Usage